First Serbian Uprising: Uprising against the Dahije

 On 14 February 1804, a group of leading Serbs gathered at Marićević Gully, in the small village of Orašac (near Aranđelovac) to support a call for a general uprising.
 The meeting was held after the massacre and the resentment against the Dahije, who had revoked the privileges granted to the Serbs by Selim III.
 Among those present were Stanoje Glavaš, Atanasije Antonijević, and Tanasko Rajić.
 They elected Đorđe Petrović, a cattle trader known as Karađorđe, as their leader.
 Karađorđe, a former member of the Freikorps during the Austro-Turkish War and an officer in the national militia, had considerable military experience.
 Serbian forces quickly took control of Šumadija, leaving the Dahije with only Belgrade under their control.
 The Istanbul government ordered the pashas of the neighbouring Pashaliks not to help the Dahije.
 At first the Serbs fought on the side of the Sultan against the Janissaries, but later they were supported by an Ottoman official and the Sipahi cavalry corps.
 Despite their small numbers, the Serbs achieved significant military victories, capturing Požarevac and Šabac and launching successful attacks on Smederevo and Belgrade in quick succession.

+The Serbian rebel assembly at Orašac, after which inns in Šumadija were burnt down.